wcnoname5/Loss_Aversion_simu/README.md

 ## Notes:

-For the current version, the `functions/` codes are greatly modified (in order to include adaptive schemes for the bisection-based methods) and the results may not match the original paper.
+For the current version, the `functions/` codes are greatly modified (in order to include adaptive schemes for the bisection-based methods) and the results (synthetic data, figures) may not match the original paper perfectly.
 For the original code and synthetic data reproduction, please refer to the `Archive` branch of this repository.